mapnik/mapnik/docs/contributing.markdown

 ## Code commits best practices.

+#### Big changes - awesome as pull requests

+We love big, aggressive refactoring - but ideally in branches.
+Even if the changes should go directly into the mainline code and are stable, very big changes are useful to see as a group and branches are cheap.
+So, branch and commit then create a pull request against master so that other developers can take a quick look.
+This is a great way for informal code review when a full issue is not warrented.

 #### Commits that fix issues should note the issue #

     git commit plugins/input/ogr/ -m "implemented sql query in OGR plugin (closes #472)"